 My breastfeeding experience wasn’t easy and it took a long time to get the hang of it.
 But, it wasn’t easy for a different reason than you may have heard of before.
 I was making too much milk and would spray it everywhere when I tried to breastfeed my son.

-Before you roll your eyes and think that isn’t much of a problem, I know, I beg to differ.
+Before you roll your eyes and think that isn’t much of a problem, let me explain.
 It was an absolute mess!
 But don’t get me wrong, I am so very thankful that I was able to produce the milk my son needed.

-However, overproducing breast milk combined with my milk spraying EVERYWHERE came with many challenges!
-To help get it under control, I spent a lot of time on the phone with the breastfeeding consultant at the hospital.
-I’d call back each week telling them how things were going and they would give me new tips!
+However, overproducing breast milk combined with my milk spraying EVERYWHERE, came with many challenges!
+To help get it under control, I spent a lot of time on the phone with the breastfeeding consultant at my hospital.
+I’d call back each week telling the consultant how things were going and she would give me new tips!

 When he would take a break from drinking and unlatch, my milk would spray all over his face and into his eyes and nose.